 Though the purpose of Windows updates is to enhance the system performance, speed and security, sometimes that can create an issue too.
 It is very important to identify which updates were installed recently if you face issues with Windows OS or applications on your computer.

 When you manage the server administration, you must take extra care while installing Windows updates.
-Some updates may cause the issue with the installed applications or server setup with clients.
-This guide explains where and how to view the installed updates on your Windows 10 PC and Windows 2012 R2 (and latest servers).
+Some updates may cause problems with the installed applications or client-server setup.
+This guide explains where and how to view the installed updates/patches on your Windows 10/11 PC and Windows 2012 R2 (and the latest servers).

-Checking the installed Windows update is not a tough task, but you may miss or confuse with the place you must check since each interface on every Windows Operating System is different.
+Checking the installed Windows update is not a tough task, but you may miss or confuse the place you must check since each interface on every Windows Operating System is different.

-How Check Installed Windows Update on Windows 10
+How Check Installed Windows Update on Windows 10/11

 It can be checked in the control panel.
 That will show the details of updates with its KB number and date of installation.

-3) Click on ‘View your update history’.
+3) Click on ‘View your update history.’